Pierre Vigny

+Biography

+Pierre Vigny was born in Taninges, Haute-Savoie on 25 March 1866.

-In 1886, Vigny joined the Second Regiment of French Artillery at Grenoble.
+In 1886, he joined the Second Regiment of French Artillery at Grenoble.
 Leaving the army in 1898, he founded a school of arms and self defence in Geneva and then moved to London, where he became the chief instructor of the Bartitsu Club operated by Edward William Barton-Wright.
 Around this time, Vigny also established a tradition of annual exhibitions of combat sports and self defence skills.

 In 1903, Vigny opened his own self-defence academy in London, based at #18 Berner Street.
 During this period, he also married a young woman named Miss Sanderson, who became his assistant instructor.
 He continued to work as a hand-to-hand combat instructor, including an engagement training recruits at Aldershot Military School.
 A few years later, his wife Marguerite developed a self-defense technique with an umbrella.

 In 1912, Vigny returned to Geneva and established another self-defence school there.

 The Vigny method of stick fighting

 Vigny is best-remembered today as the founder of a unique style of stick fighting, which employed walking sticks and umbrellas as weapons of self-defence.
 Aspects of his method were recorded by E.W.
 Barton-Wright in a series of articles entitled Self Defence with a Walking Stick, published in Pearson's Magazine in 1901.

 In 1923, Superintendent H.G.
-Lang, an officer of the Indian Police, wrote a book entitled the Walking Stick Method of Self Defence which drew largely from the Vigny system via Lang's training with Vigny's student Percy Rolt.
+Lang, an officer of the Indian Police, wrote a book entitled The Walking Stick Method of Self Defence which drew largely from the Vigny system via Lang's training with Vigny's student Percy Rolt.
 During the 1940s, Lang's book became the basis for self-defence training of tens of thousands of Jews living in Palestine.